Gramsh (municipality): History

 Gramsh has been inhabited since ancient times, as is confirmed by archaeological findings in the Tumulus of Cëruja.
 In the Middle Ages, the area was under the possession of Prince George Arianiti.
 During Ottoman rule, it was a kaza administrative division within the Sanjak of Elbasan of the Monastir Vilayet.

 In the 16th century it was reported as having 400 houses and 18 shops, the area also had around 500 active rebels who attacked the Ottomans from time to time.
 From 1912 until 1947, this was the center of the Gramsh area.
 With the new administrative division, it became the center of Gramsh District, in which were placed various state institutions.
 Gramsh was declared a city on July 10, 1960.
 Since 1965, it has been a municipality.

-Historically the southern part of the district was part of the ethnographic region of Tomorrica, and its population was primarily Bektashi, a Sufi order linked to both Sunnism and Shiism, while the northern part of the district was more heavily Sunni, but there is also a Bektashi tekke in the town of Dushk, in the Sult municipality.
+Historically the southern part of the district was part of the ethnographic region of Tomorrica, and its population was primarily Bektashi, a Sufi order linked to both Sunnism and Shiism, while the northern part of the district was more heavily Sunni, but there is also a Bektashi tekke in the town of Dushk, in the administrative unit of Kodovjat.
 There are also Orthodox Christians in addition to Muslims in the southeastern region of Lenie, especially in historically Aromanian towns such as Grabovë.
 There were ethnically Albanian Orthodox Christians from in the nearby Shpat region of the former Elbasan district, which borders Gramsh.
 Many of Gramsh's municipalities saw less than 50% of the population declare themselves for any religion, including Tunjë, Sult, Poroçan, Gramsh the city itself, and Kodovjat, as well as the neighboring Mollas region which is historically linked to Gramsh although it wasn't part of the municipality recently.

 On 20 August 2022, Gramsh’s weapons factory was attacked by two Russians and one Ukrainian.
 The Albanian Police arrested the three suspects after.